Nowadays, we often use the Raspberry Pi for everything and anything.

 A Raspberry Pi in a single board computer, not powerful but with other strengths.

-It’s tiny (it holds in your hand), cheap (some models under $40) and quiet (no fan needed).
+It’s tiny (it holds in your hand), cheap (some models under $40) and quiet (no fan required).

-It consumes almost nothing and has all the necessary ports (network, Wi-Fi, HDMI, audio jack).
+It consumes almost nothing and has all the necessary ports for a media-center (network, Wi-Fi, HDMI, audio jack).

 Raspberry Pi is the perfect device to turn your old TV into a smart TV or to upgrade your current smart TV with the latest apps for a media center.